dr-jts/recipes/salad/coleslaw.md

 Oil - sub with other neutral flavoured oil.
 Storage - keep dressing separate from salad.
 Will keep for 3 to 4 days (depending on freshness of beansprouts).

-## Curtis Stone’s 2-Phase Coleslaw
+## 2-Phase Coleslaw

-1 small head green cabbage, thinly sliced
+* 1 small head green cabbage, thinly sliced
-1 large carrot, peeled and shredded
+* 1 large carrot, peeled and shredded
-4 green onions, finely chopped
+* 4 green onions, finely chopped

-Dressing 1
+**Dressing 1**
-1/2 cup white wine vinegar
+* 1/2 cup white wine vinegar
-3 tablespoons sugar
+* 3 tablespoons sugar
-2 teaspoons salt
+* 2 teaspoons salt
-1/2 teaspoon freshly ground black pepper
+* 1/2 teaspoon freshly ground black pepper

-Dressing 2
+**Dressing 2**
-1/4 cup crème fraîche
+* 1/4 cup crème fraîche
-1/4 cup mayonnaise
+* 1/4 cup mayonnaise
-2 tablespoons Dijon mustard
+* 2 tablespoons Dijon mustard

 Make-Ahead:
 The cabbage mixture and the dressings can be made 8 hours ahead, covered separately and refrigerated.

 1. In a large bowl, stir the vinegar, sugar, salt, and pepper until the sugar dissolves.
-Add the cabbage and carrots and toss to thoroughly coat with the dressing.
-Cover with plastic wrap and refrigerate for 30 minutes.
+2. Add the cabbage and carrots and toss to thoroughly coat with the dressing.
+3. Cover with plastic wrap and refrigerate for 30 minutes.
-2. In a small bowl, stir the crème fraîche, mayonnaise, and mustard to blend.
-Drizzle the mayonnaise dressing over the cabbage mixture and toss to combine thoroughly.
+4. In a small bowl, stir the crème fraîche, mayonnaise, and mustard to blend.
+5. Drizzle the mayonnaise dressing over the cabbage mixture and toss to combine thoroughly.
 Mix in the green onions and serve.

 ## Grapefruit Coleslaw
 * Red cabbage